iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Bregman Divergence.md

 ---
 ### **Examples of Bregman Divergence**

+For the first example we take a look at the famous KL-Divergence.
+For more about KL-Divergence, visits [KL-Divergence](KL-Divergence.md).

 #### **Example | KL Divergence is Bregman Div of Negative Entropy over Unit Simplex**
 > Let $\omega(x) =\sum x\odot \log(x)$ for all $x\in \mathbb R_{++}$, then $B_\omega(x)$ gives the KL-Divergence.